-Eligible infants include those delivered at \geq 36 weeks gestational age, with a birth weight of \geq 1800 grams, and with hypothermia initiated < 6 hours after delivery.
-Other infants including those < 36 weeks gestation or who present 6-24 hours after delivery may be eligible to receive cooling therapy at the discretion of the attending physician or if enrolled in a research study.
+Eligible infants include those delivered at $\geq$ 36 weeks gestational age, with a birth weight of $\geq$ 1800 grams, and with hypothermia initiated < 6 hours after delivery.3-4 Other infants including those < 36 weeks gestation, <1800g, or who present 6-24 hours after delivery may be eligible to receive cooling therapy at the discretion of the attending physician or if enrolled in a research study, although we caution that risks and benefits of cooling in this population remain unclear.
 Infants should meet both physiologic and neurologic criteria.
-(See Whole Body Cooling Algorithm, page 2)
+(See Whole Body Cooling Algorithm on page 2)